utiasDSL/lsy_drone_racing/docs/getting_started/setup.rst

    Some subpackages currently depend on a prerelease version of `scipy <https://github.com/scipy/scipy>`_, which needs to be built from source.
 This might take more than 10 minutes on older hardware.

 .. note::
    By running the commands above, our automated scripts will install and activate **acados** by default.
-This might cause the terminal to freeze for several minutes. `Acados installation guide <https://docs.acados.org/index.html>`_ is an Optimal Control Framework that can be used to control the quadrotor using a Model Predictive Controller.
+This might cause the terminal to freeze for several minutes. `Acados <https://docs.acados.org/index.html>`_ is an Optimal Control Framework that can be used to control the quadrotor using a Model Predictive Controller.
 If something does not work out of the box, we refer the reader to the `official installation guide <https://docs.acados.org/installation/>`_.

 To speed up simulation with GPU (optional), run: